Brain-WP/BrainMonkey/docs/functions-stubs.md

 `Functions\stubs()` accepts an array of functions to be defined.

-The function names can be passed as array item _keys_ or as array item _values_ (with no key).
+The function names can be passed as array item _keys_ or as array item _values_ and no key.

-When the function name is the item key, the item value can be:
+When the function name is the item key, the item value can be either:

-- `a callable`, in which case the function will be aliased to it
+- a `callable`, in which case the function will be aliased to it
 - anything else, in which case a stub returning given value will be created for the function

 Example: